Marital Decline: The Role of House Prices and Parental Coresidence

 Working paper

 Owner-occupied housing units are exempt from property taxes in many countries.
-How does the owner-occupied exemption affect house prices, home ownership, and welfare?
-If owner-occupied housing is taxed, should the tax be progressive?
-To answer these questions, I develop a life-cycle model of homeownership with heterogeneous agents.
-I calibrate the model to the Italian housing market, where owner-occupied houses are exempt from property taxes, and taxes are based on cadastral values that understate the value of more expensive properties.
-This discrepancy creates a regressive system, despite a proportional statutory tax rate.
-The results show that removing only the owner-occupied exemption increases property tax revenues as a percentage of GDP by over 0.8 percentage points but reduces the homeownership rate by 2.6 percentage points.
-However, complementing this policy with the adjustment of the cadastral values, i.e., switching from a regressive to a proportional property tax based on market values, counteracts the decline in homeownership and generates the same level of property tax revenue.
-Additionally, the reform improves the welfare of new generations across steady states.
-However, the average welfare of households alive at the time of the reform decreases, with young households being better off, while older households are losing out.
-This highlights the political tension surrounding these reforms.
+How does this exemption affect house prices, homeownership, and welfare?
+And if owner-occupied housing were taxed, should the tax be progressive?
+To address these questions, I develop a life-cycle model of homeownership with heterogeneous agents.
+The model is calibrated to the Italian housing market, where owner-occupied houses are exempt from property taxes, and these are based on cadastral values that understate market values for expensive properties, creating a regressive property tax system.
+The results indicate that eliminating only the exemption increases property tax revenues by over 0.9 percentage points of GDP but reduces homeownership by 2.6 percentage points.
+However, applying a proportional or progressive property tax rate offsets the homeownership decline while maintaining revenue levels.
+The reform benefits new generations' welfare, though it reduces the average welfare of households existing at the time of the reform, highlighting underlying political tensions.

 Opioids and Post-COVID Labor Force Participation